RodrigoAk/yolov5/README.md

 <a href="https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write" target="_blank">
     Getting Started with Jetson Nano Developer Kit
 </a>

+## First boot
+With the microSD card flashed, plug it in your Jetson, connect the HDMI cable, mouse, keyboard, wifi adapter and ethernet cable and power it up.
+With this you should see it boot up and load the Ubuntu.
+Next we need to install the necessary drivers for the wifi adapter.

 ## Wifi Adapter - Edimax N150
 The next steps can be found in the Sparkfun page: